 Applies To:Show Versions

-Deploying BIG-IQ Virtual Edition
+Deploying BIG-IQ Virtual Edition in Linux KVM

 - Verify that the host machine requirements are satisfied.